 The insurance claim filed by the Astros in January to get back approximately $15.6 million of Jeff Bagwell's $17 million guaranteed contract is denied by the Connecticut General Life Insurance Company.
 The insurers cite no adverse change in the 37-year old first baseman's condition between the end of last season and the Jan.
 31, 2006 policy.

 The decision to have manager Manny Acta catch the ceremonial first pitch from President Bush at the Nationals' home opener is reported not to have been made by the White House.
-Traditionally, the starting catcher is given the honor, but Paul Lo Duca, whose name who is cited in the Mitchell Report on drug use in baseball, instead will watch his manager receive the toss from the commander-in-chief.
+Traditionally, the starting catcher is given the honor, but Paul Lo Duca, whose name is cited in the Mitchell Report on drug use in baseball, instead will watch his manager receive the toss from the commander-in-chief.

 The 24,663 fans at Chase Field give opposing Rockies left-hander Doug Davis an ovation as he walks off the mound after appearing in an exhibition game against the Diamondbacks.
 Prior to the game, Colorado announces the very popular 32-year hurler will have his thyroid removed after the results of a biopsy reveal a lump in his throat to be cancerous.

 Mets GM Sandy Alderson announces a MRI has revealed Johan Santana has re-torn his surgically repaired left shoulder capsule, and indicates additional surgery is a "strong possibility" for the left-hander.
-The 34 year-old Venezuelan southpaw, who entirely missed the 2011 season due to the injury, will probably never pitch again for the team, finishing his six-year, $137.5 million contract with the team, a deal he signed upon his trade to the team in early 2008, on the disabled list.
+The 34 year-old Venezuelan southpaw, who missed the entire 2011 season due to the injury, will probably never pitch again for the team, finishing his six-year, $137.5 million contract with the team, a deal he signed upon his trade to the team in early 2008, on the disabled list.

 Mike Trout and the Angels come to terms on a $144.5 million, six-year deal, keeping the 22 year-old outfielder on the team through 2020.
 The five-tool phenom from Millville, N.J., the American League's MVP runner-up in his first two seasons in the majors, was the unanimous choice for the AL Rookie of the Year award in 2012.